eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 ### Comparing with Kvrocks

 In the first experiment, we compare EloqKV with Apache [Kvrocks](https://kvrocks.apache.org/), a Redis-compatible NoSQL database that supports persistence.
 We evaluate the performance of EloqKV and Kvrocks under write-intensive workloads.
-To ensure data integrity, we enable both Write-Ahead Logging (WAL) and the fsync feature for both databases.
-For EloqKV, both the transaction service and log service are deployed on the same node (c7gi.8xlarge), utilizing two log workers to write WAL logs.
+To ensure data durability, we enable fsync Write-Ahead Logging (WAL) for both databases.
+For EloqKV, both the transaction service and log service are deployed on the same node (c7gi.8xlarge).
+To fully utilize available disk IO, we start two LogService processes to write WAL logs in EloqKV.

 ### Hardware and Software Specification